-Jennifer Lopez’s Weight Loss Food Diet Tips Uses BodyLab TastyShake, Kale Salad
+Jennifer Lopez’s Weight Loss Food Diet Tips Use BodyLab TastyShake, Kale Salad

 A post shared by BodyLab (@bodylabforwomen) on

 “Dieting” shouldn’t be synonymous with “starvation.”
-To get an idea of what a healthy weight-loss regimen looks like, here’s a peek at what J. Lo eats in a day.
+To get an idea of what a healthy weight-loss regimen looks like, take a peek at what J. Lo eats in a day.

 Hydration